christophpickl/allfit/README.md

 ### High Prio

 * ! syncing only a few days, not full 14 days into future
-* new column for workouts (also for partners): when last time visited this partner
-* when search for workout, also be able to define end-time
 * define text search targets (partner/workout, title/description/notes, teacher, ...)
 * BUG? when click on "visited workouts", no details shown?! (also check if exception is displayed!)